I can smell your death and it sweet

 Her signature dark lipstick kiss would be embedded on his forehead

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Phumlani MavimbelaWrite a Review